asterics/FLipMouse/Documentation/UserManual/Markdown/FLipMouseUserManual.md

 <p align="left" width="100%">
     <img width="70%" src="./Bilder/fig13.PNG">
 </p>

-*Figure 21: Infrared Recording and Replay Configuration Manager*
+*Figure 18: Infrared Recording and Replay Configuration Manager*

 The FLipMouse device includes an infrared remote control receiver module and a high current IR LED so that it can record and replay remote control codes of many remote control devices used in consumer electronics.
 If you want to use this feature of the FLipMouse, make sure that the IR sending LED is points towards the device you want to control.
 For instructions how to connect an external IR LED to increase the transmit power, please visit the [FLipMouse Wiki pages](https://github.com/asterics/FLipMouse/wiki).

 ![infrared](./Bilder/fig30.PNG)

-*Figure 20: Infrared Code Recording*
+*Figure 19: Infrared Code Recording (here: FLipMouse V1 hardware)*

 To record a new IR code, go to the tab ACTIONS.
 Click the desired action and select the action category “**Infrared**” in the popup-window.
 There, three different types of IR-actions can be selected from the combo box: